sankarikals/FintechApp-K8sdeploymentautomate/README.md

 📖 This Hybrid Cloud Architecture design emphasises robust network isolation, security, scalability, and operational excellence through a well-structured 4-VPC architecture.
 Each VPC serves a specific purpose, enhancing modularity and clarity in responsibilities while addressing key pillars of the AWS Well-Architected Framework.
 This separation follows the principle of least privilege and ensures that security is built into the foundation of the infrastructure.

+At first time deployment, you may need to create banking database in mysql using 'mysql -u root -p' and then need to restart the application deployments